The Disability in Each of Us

-- Approximately 85% of people with disabilities are in developing countries, and are doubly disadvantaged by poverty and disability.
+- Approximately 85% of people with disabilities are in developing countries and are doubly disadvantaged by poverty and disability.

-- Counting family members who also are directly affected, a fifth of the world's population lives with disability on a daily basis.
+- Counting family members who also are directly affected, a fifth of the world's population lives with a disability on a daily basis.

-One look at those statistics, and it's easy to see why demand for BraunAbility Entervans, Rampvans and wheelchair lifts is growing each day.
+One look at those statistics, and it's easy to see why the demand for BraunAbility Entervans, Rampvans and wheelchair lifts is growing each day.
 No matter the severity of the disability, each person affected by mobility impairment deserves the chance to experience life as completely as possible.
 I'm extremely grateful for all of my mobility products -- the cane, the scooter, the wheelchair van, and more - for how they've helped me get out the door and get on with my life!